-Students are given four minutes of passing time to get to each class during the course of the school day [with the ringing of a warning bell at the end of three minutes of passing time].
+Students are given at least 4 minutes of passing time to get to each class during the course of the school day.
 Students are expected to be sitting in their assigned seats when the class bell rings or else they will be considered tardy.
 Students will be marked tardy if they are late within the first five minutes of class.
-If a student has checked in late through the Front Office, the student should have an admit slip to class from the Front Office.
+If a student has checked in late through the Front Office, the student will have a tardy pass from the front office.
 Repetitive tardiness will result in student receiving disciplinary consequence based on the Minor Violation Discipline Cycle (See pg.
 19).

 LOCKOUTS- random lockouts will be conducted to decrease tardiness to class.
-During a lockout, students will receive an automatic conduct point for tardiness.
+During a lockout, students will receive automatic conduct points for tardiness.